 Requests for Coordination

-The TSC Co-Chairs and WRAP staff encourage Work Group Co-Chairs and Subcommittee and Project Team Leads to coordinate directly with other Work Group Co-Chairs and Subcommittee and Project Team Leads to accomplish Workplan tasks and deliverables.
+The TSC Co-Chairs and WRAP/WESTAR staff encourage Work Group Co-Chairs and Subcommittee and Project Team Leads to coordinate directly with other Work Group Co-Chairs and Subcommittee and Project Team Leads to accomplish work tasks and deliverables.

 This coordination is to be accomplished during scheduled calls as much as possible, to minimize discussion/decisions via lengthy E-Mails.

-The TSC Co-Chairs and WRAP staff are available to facilitate coordination between Work Groups/Subcommittees/Project Teams upon request, as needed.
+The TSC Co-Chairs and WRAP/WESTAR staff are available to facilitate coordination between Work Groups/Subcommittees/Project Teams upon request, as needed.

 Most coordination activities between Work Groups, Subcommittees, and Project Teams will occur during regularly scheduled or special calls.
 Additional coordination efforts will be focused on arranging calls to discuss common issues while minimizing discussion of the issues in emails.
-Coordinating emails will be copied to the TSC Co-Chairs and WRAP staff.
+Coordinating emails will be copied to the TSC Co-Chairs and WRAP/WESTAR staff.

 Coordination activities are documented in regular or special call notes by the party initiating the coordination effort.
 Documentation will include purpose of coordination and identification of the common issue(s), participants and affiliation, shared presentations and materials, and action items resulting from the call.

-Work Group/Subcommittee/Project Team Website

-Organization & Content
+Work Group Webpage Organization & Content

-Work Group/Subcommittee/Project Team Name
+Work Group/Team/Subcommittee/Project Team Name

 Overview/Purpose